LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

    :- endif.

 I.e. the object will use the built-in predicate when available.
-Otherwise, it will use the object provided predicate definition.
+Otherwise, it will use the predicate definition provided by the ``list`` object.

 The redefinition of built-in predicates can also be accomplished using :term:`predicate shorthands <predicate shorthand>`.
 This can be useful